matthewwachter/td-sourcerer/README.md

 - **Transition File** - A file on the disk that starts in black and ends in white.

 - **Transition TOP** - A user provided TOP that starts in black and ends in white.
 The **transition_progress** channel of the Sourcerer's CHOP output can be used to drive this transition.

+- **Use Global Transition Time** - Uses the global transition time instead of the following parameter.

+- **Transition Time** - The length of the transition when switching to _THIS_ source.

+- **Transition Progress Shape** - The slope shape of the transition progress.

+- **Custom Transition Shape** - A user provided CHOP with a single channel that starts at 0 and ends at 1.

 - **Enable Command** - Enable the command in the Command parameter to be executed when _THIS_ source is switched to.